waskodev418/GhostArchitecture/README.md

 # GhostArchitecture
 Note: this file contains some specifics of the architecture while the folders contains a simple - hopeful effective - `proof of concept`.
+Disclaimer: The original development was carried out across multiple repositories on my institutional (school) account.
+This version has been refactored and centralized to facilitate peer review and demonstrate the architecture's core pillars in a single, cohesive environment.
 ## Core Pillars

 ### 1. Distributed